There are days when the writing’s easy, and days where the words won’t come. Then there are days when the writing comes, but the words won’t leave.

 But now those words and feelings won’t go away.

 Usually when talking about stuff, I’m able to feel, process, write, and let things go.
 But because I never spoke about this trauma before, it was like reliving it again, which was traumatic.
 After writing that post yesterday, I was feeling sad the entire day, like really sucky and depressed.
 I tried making soup.
 Soup usually makes me feel better.
 But no luck.
 Ate chocolate.
-Still felt crap.
+Still felt sucky.
 Cried a little.
-Still felt crap.
+Still felt sucky.

 And then I realised that I was feeling the weight of the relief of finally talking about my abuse.